 Victoria Falls white water rafting on the Zambezi River is considered to be the sports’ ultimate destination.
-The Zambezi is famous for it’s extremely high water volume and steep gradient.
-It is the wildest one-day low water whitewater rafting trips in the world!
+The Zambezi is famous for its extremely high water volume and steep gradient.
+It is the wildest one-day low-water whitewater rafting trip in the world!

 These waters make their way through the zig-zagging Batoka Gorge for the next 70 kilometres.
 This creates some of the biggest and best white water action in the world through one of the great river corridors on the planet.

 Victoria Falls white water rafting is definitely a never-to-be-forgotten experience!

 The White Water Ride